-When we consider taking any insurance, it is usually to protect something we believe to be valuable to us, for example, our home, car, item of jewelry, etc. But what about our income?
-After all, it pays for everything!Some questions to help you decide if you need Income Protection:
+When we consider taking any insurance, it is usually to protect something valuable to us, for example, our home, car, item of jewelry, etc. But what about our income?
+After all, it pays for everything!Some questions to help you decide if you need Income Protection Insurance:

 How valuable is your income to you and your family?

-How would you and your dependents cope financially if you were to suffer an accident or illness and were unable to earn an income?
+How would you and your dependents cope financially if you were to suffer an injury or illness and were unable to earn an income?

-Would social welfare entitlements be enough to cover your monthly expenses in the event you are unable to earn an income, and if so for how long?
+Would social welfare entitlements be enough to cover your monthly expenses in the event you are unable to earn an income for a longer period?

 The premium pays you a regular taxable income up to a maximum of 75% of your earned income.
 This ensures you can continue to meet the financial commitments you have.